hanshikasri07/Nagarik-path/README.md

 └── .env.example
 ```

-## Notes
+## Known limitations

-- Uses `claude-sonnet-4-6` — swap the model string in the three agent files if you
-  want to try a different one.
+- Legal citations are generated by the model and should be verified before
+  being relied on for an actual filing; this is a drafting aid, not legal
+  advice.
-- Agent III returns strict JSON (final letter, authorities, checklist) so the
+- Agent III is instructed to return structured JSON; if the model deviates
-  frontend never has to guess how to parse it.
-- If a demo run fails, the most common cause is a missing/incorrect
-  `ANTHROPIC_API_KEY` — check the error banner under the "Run pipeline" button.
+  from that format, the API falls back to returning the raw text so the
+  pipeline does not hard-fail, but the frontend will display it unformatted.
+- Ward and jurisdiction data (e.g. which corporation governs which area) is
+  supplied by the user or reasoned about by the model at request time; it is
+  not backed by a live government database, and should be confirmed against
+  the relevant civic body before submission.